fagan2888/DataExtractors/README.md

 # TheDataExtractors
-Capstone Project for Georgetown Continuing Studies: Global Terrorism Indicator
+Capstone Project for Georgetown Continuing Studies: Growth and Decline in Washington DC